manelpuig/rUBot_mecanum_ws/Documentation/1_rubot_model&control.md

 To create our robot model, we use URDF files (Unified Robot Description Format).
 URDF file is an XML format file for representing a robot model.(http://wiki.ros.org/urdf/Tutorials)

 We have created 2 folders for model description:
-- URDF: folder where different URDF models are located
+- URDF: folder where different URDF models are located.
+In our case nexus.urdf and rubot.urdf
 - meshes: folder where 3D body models in stl format are located.
+We will have nexus and rubot folders.

 You can reduce the amount of code in a URDF file using Xacro package.
 With this package you can use constants, simple math and macros to create your robot model easier and compact.